Loriage/Beszel-Swift-App/README.md

 1. A working [Beszel](https://beszel.dev/guide/getting-started) instance that is accessible from the internet.
 2. Xcode 15 or newer.
 3. An iPhone device or simulator running iOS 17 or newer.
+This project is tested with iOS 26.

 ### Installation